raju0x/raju0x.github.io/_posts/2016-07-06-http-basics-part1.md

 ### HTTPS:
 Short for Hypertext Transfer Protocol Secure,HTTPS is a protocol which uses HTTP on a connection encrypted by transport-layer security.HTTPS is used to protect transmitted data from eavesdropping.
 It is the default protocol for conducting financial transactions on the web,and can protect a website's users from censorship by a government or an ISP.HTTPS uses port 443 to transfer its information.

+### This is not complete info about HTTP,you can find more about like HTTP methods,HTTP request headers,HTTP response headers,cockies in the next post.